EN

 What is Bonded Labour?

-Bonded labour, also known as debt bondage and peonage
+Bonded labour, also sometimes referred to as debt bondage or peonage is a form of modern slavery.

 Your donations can help take a family out of modern-day slavery & help generations to flourish.